- +351 213 652 600

 GHTM Group: Population health, policies and services, PPS PhD members

-In 2019 and 2020 she was the fieldwork coordinator in the first cohort study in the Lisbon area investigating health trajectories of immigrant children, a project which gained financing from the European Commission Asylum, Migration and Integration Fund ( PT/2018/FAMI/350).
-Since then she has been involved in follow-up data collection and communication of the study results.
+In 2019 and 2020 she was the fieldwork coordinator in the first cohort study in the country investigating health trajectories of immigrant children, a project which gained financing from the European Commission Asylum, Migration and Integration Fund ( PT/2018/FAMI/350).
+Since then she has been involved on immigrant children health ongoing cohorts in the Metropolitan Area of Lisbon , as well as in a partnership analysing data on health profiles from cohorts of children across Europe, Africa, South America and Australia with a focus on social inequalities and child behaviour.

-She has been regularly participating and attending scientific events on health, migration and equity such as the European and World Public Health congresses and most recently the WHO Global School on Refugee and Migrant Health ( Oct.2021).
+She has been regularly participating and attending scientific events on health, migration and equity such as the European and World Public Health congresses and the WHO Global Schools on Refugee and Migrant Health .

 She is a Member of the Royal College of Paediatrics and Child Health and of the Global Society on Migration, Ethnicity, Race and Health.

-Member of the Population Health, Policies and Services Group (PPS) .
-Research activities contribute to SDGs 3 and 10.
+Member of the Population Health, Policies and Services Group (PPS) in the Global Public Health Unit.

 Main areas of interest: health determinants and child health, health inequalities, migrant child health, child development and mental health, cohort studies, health policies.